 The measurement tools for assessing outcomes involve a combination of tools.
 The content knowledge SLOs are measured through several different mechanisms.
 The faculty members who teach the two Proseminar courses provide one assessment of a student's understanding of the discipline; they decide, based on the performance of the student, whether he or she has mastered the knowledge necessary for understanding anthropology.
 Students are assessed by their faculty supervisor and the members of the supervisory committee in two stages.
-The first stage is during their M.A. comprehensive exam, and the second is at their thesis defense.
+The first stage is during their M.A.T comprehensive exam, and the second is at their thesis defense.
 Students either pass or fail their comprehensive exam, and they either pass or fail their thesis defense.
+The rubric for the thesis defense is in Appendix A.